The Good, the Bad and the Ugly

 Time Is Money

 You only have a few seconds to grab someone’s attention, if that.
 Same goes for web-based marketing.
-According to a piece on Hubspot, 55 percent of the people who visit your website spend 15 seconds or less on before they bounce.
+According to a piece on Hubspot, 55 percent of the people who visit your website spend 15 seconds or less on it before they bounce.
 When you only get a second or two, your tagline can make a difference.
 Will it be a good difference or a not-so-good one?

-I love that quote from the film “Rango,” spoken by The Spirit of the West (watch the clip beginning at 2:07), who looks and sounds an awful lot like Clint Eastwood as Blondie (a.k.a. the Man with No Name) in his spaghetti westerns, like “The Good, The Bad & The Ugly.”
+I love that variation on the quote from the film “Rango,” spoken by The Spirit of the West (watch the clip beginning at 2:07), who looks and sounds an awful lot like Clint Eastwood as Blondie (a.k.a. the Man with No Name) in his spaghetti westerns, like “The Good, The Bad & The Ugly.”

 Make What’s First Truly First